dart-lang/site-www/src/tools/pub/pubspec.md

   on the [pub.dev site]({{site.pub}}).
   [_Learn more._](#screenshots)

-Pub ignores all other fields,
+Pub ignores all other fields.

 {{site.alert.flutter-note}}
   Pubspecs for [Flutter apps]({{site.flutter}}) can have